baranikannan/learn_argocd/README.md

 Trying to learn ArgoCD

-This is added by second clone
+This is added by second clone This is already pulled in parent.

+This is from pare clone